fibo/nz-util/README.md

 ## Generate docs

-Documentation is generated extracting comments with a `--` in the beginning of line.
+Documentation is generated extracting comments from lines that starts with a `--`e.

 ```sql
 /* This kind of comments will be ignored */